Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Experiments

-Comparing the performance of PQ and RPQ against continuous representations, RPQ with $M=32$ achieves WERs of 3.4\% and 6.6\% on test-clean and test-other, respectively—approaching or even surpassing the performance of continuous representations, which achieve 3.5\% and 7.0\%.
-On the test-1h test set, PQ ($M=16$) achieves a CER of 19.2\%, significantly outperforming the continuous representation’s 21.7\%.
-These results suggest that PQ and RPQ substantially enhance the performance of discrete representations.
+For our proposed RPQ method, due to the stochastic nature of subspace partitioning, we additionally assess its stability by averaging results over multiple random seeds.
+All corresponding results are reported in the last row of \autoref{tab:main}, denoted as $mean \pm std$, where both statistics are computed across four runs with different random seeds.
+The observed variance is consistently small, demonstrating that RPQ is robust to random initialization and partitioning. }

+Compared to continuous representations, RPQ ($M$=32) achieves an average relative reduction of 3.9\% in WER on LibriSpeech and 11.1\% in CER on ML-SUPERB.
+These results suggest that RPQ substantially enhances the performance of discrete representations.
+Although discretization may introduce certain information loss, it can also serve as a form of ``information filtering,'' reducing irrelevant variability in the original continuous representations, such as para-linguistic factors (e.g., speaker characteristics and emotion) and non-linguistic factors (e.g., background noise).
+In particular, discretization-based speech modeling methods such as the proposed RPQ encourage the extraction of information that is most relevant to linguistic structure, leading to a representation space that is more focused on language-related patterns for subsequent ASR model training.
+Similar observations have also been discussed in prior work on the role of discrete representations in spoken language modeling~\cite{9864610}.
+Furthermore, the results indicate that the performance improvement of PQ and RPQ is more pronounced on ML-SUPERB.
 This improvement arises because discretization inherently compresses the information in continuous SSL representations.
-When the pretrained WavLM Large model used for feature extraction is not well aligned with the target downstream task (i.e., WavLM Large was pretrained exclusively on English data and lacks exposure to multilingual knowledge), its learned representations tend to be biased toward English speech.
+When the pretrained SSL model used for feature extraction is not well aligned with the target downstream task (i.e., WavLM Large was pretrained exclusively on English data and lacks exposure to multilingual knowledge), its learned representations tend to be biased toward English speech.
 Consequently, features extracted from multilingual speech exhibit a more dispersed distribution, necessitating the retention of additional information.
-In this context, K-means retains limited useful information when extracting discrete tokens, whereas PQ, leveraging multiple codebooks, preserves more information relevant to the downstream task.
+In this context, K-means retains limited useful information when extracting discrete tokens, whereas PQ and RPQ, leveraging multiple codebooks, preserves more information relevant to the downstream task.

 Fig. \ref{fig:time} demonstrates that both the baseline K-means and the proposed RPQ method achieve significantly higher training efficiency compared to the continuous SSL representation.
 Among discrete methods, RPQ incurs a moderate increase in training time as $M$ grows but remains much more efficient than SSL, with training time at $M = 32$ reaching only 38\% of that required by the continuous representation.
 These results highlight RPQ as a competitive alternative to K-means, balancing computational efficiency and discrete representation quality.